Charckle/razornotes/README.md

 - `DB_NAME` - Database name
 - `DB_PORT` - Database port.
 Default 3306
 - `API_SECRET` - The secret for api
-- `CSRF_ENABLED` - Default is True.
-Set False, for testing, if you have troubles
 - `SECRET_KEY` - Secret key for CSRF
 - `MODULE_MEMORY` - Default False.
 Activates the menu item for the module
 - `ICON_COLOR` - Default "RED".
 Color of the title icon, so to differentiate between instances in use.